Fishing With Frozen Food on the Colorado River

 We all danced, drank, and carried-on to a live band at State Bridge Lodge for 4 hours while Chad stuck his thermometer in and out of the chest cavity until it reached a critical temperature for a certain amount of time.
 When it was finished, Chad presented the amazing, golden bird to the crowd with oven-mitts.
 Bobbi & Michael, (the owners) laid out buns, forks, plates and napkins.
 We ordered other food from the kitchen and everyone feasted on the moist, smoked turkey.
 In the morning, there was turkey left over for the next day’s river regatta.
 I’ve since heard that Chad now has a recipe Website for smoking turkeys on river expeditions.

-All text, photos and graphics Copyright © 2001 by Michele Murray.
+All text, photos and graphics Copyright © 2001 by Michele White (Murray), Tumbling Trout Outfitters.
 No reproduction, linking, or copying without permission

 Resources - Plan your trips: